 Markham knew it was a token protest and waited.

 Dimples pursed his lips.
 ‘Don’t quote me, but I’d say late Saturday night… around ten or eleven…. before midnight at any rate.’
-He looked around the chi-chi interior with its chintz, mirrors and flouncy mannequins, raising a bushy eyebrow.
+He looked around the chi-chi interior with its chintz, gilt mirrors and flouncy mannequins, raising a bushy eyebrow.
 ‘Presumably he wasn’t here for a business meeting at that time of night.’

 Markham wasn’t ready to delve into the specifics.